bhou/playlist-server/README.md

 }
 ```

-A single db query can get the whole playlist
+A single db query can get the whole playlist, operations can be done in memory and write back once

 #### Drawbacks with this non-sql implementation: